 Of course, I can see the hope and resilience among young generation of Afghanistan and it really gives me more hope and motivates me.

 I can see how the students and the young people are trying to come out from this situation and to bring positive changes in country.
 The way they talk, they study and dealing with the challenging situation in Afghanistan and struggling with the chaos gives me so much hope for a brighter Afghanistan.
 It also inspires me when I see and I can feel it that how women are struggling and they strive for equality.
-The new generation of Afghanistan so resilient – striving to make Afghanistan a better place.
+The new generation of Afghanistan is so resilient – striving to make Afghanistan a better place.

 The beauty of Afghan women hasn’t been showcased to the world in a major way.